PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 18:46:20
+Last updated: 2024-04-05 18:46:54
-Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun
+Random Quote: None will be free until the old ways are gone forever. - Kuiil